cjw-network/CjwConfigProcessorBundle/README.md

 Make sure Composer is installed globally, as explained in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

+## Versions

+The bundle loosely follows the eZ / Ibexa platform version number to signify compatibility.
+This means, that version 3.x of the bundle is going to be compatible with version 3.x of the platform, version 2.x of the bundle with platform 2.x etc.

 ## Applications that use Symfony Flex